Item uses these practice principles: Partnerships with families.

 Item responds to these sub-outcomes: Children become strong in their social, emotional and spiritual wellbeing, Children take increasing responsibility for their own health and physical wellbeing.

-Within the Triple P system is the Positive Early Childhood Educator (PECE) program.
-PECE aims to support child and educator wellbeing through boosting educator's skills and confidence in providing responsive care, enriched learning opportunities, and promoting children's social and emotional regulation and skill development in early learning and care centres.
+Within the Triple P system is the Positive Early Childhood Education (PECE) Program.
+The PECE Program aims to support child and educator wellbeing by boosting educators' skills and confidence in providing responsive care, enriched learning opportunities, and promoting children's social and emotional regulation and skill development in early learning and care settings.

-The Triple P Online program costs $79.95 per parent access code.
+Triple P online program: $79.95 per parent access code.

-Target population: variants of Triple P cater to all parents and educators of children aged up to 12 years.
+Target population: parents/carers and educators of children aged up to 12 years.

-Program / practice description and details: while Triple P comes in different formats, all interventions are structured around the key principles:
+Program / practice descriptions and details: while Triple P comes in different formats, all interventions are structured around these key principles: